 Choosing the best model for your project fully depends on your needs.
 Depending on the project you must decide which one is most suitable for you.
 Here, in this article, we bring the best comparison of different models, besides discussing the pros, cons, and types of outsourcing.

-Outsourcing is a common term.
-It happens in many industries.
-But we always associate the name with the software industry.
-The main reasons for outsourcing are to save cost.
+Outsourcing is a common term today.
+A number of industries prefer outsourcing their works.
+But we always associate the term ‘outsourcing’ with the software industry.
+The primary reason for outsourcing is to save costs.
 Getting the job done by dedicated outsourcing companies is cheaper.
-It helps to get talent you don’t have, and it removes a lot of responsibilities from you.
+It helps to get the talent you don’t have and removes a lot of responsibilities from you.

-As the first point is the most important, we need to see how companies pay for outsourcing.
+As saving costs is quite important for the companies, we need to see how the outsourcing model works.
 Does it work cheaper for the clients?
 How do they decide how much to spend?
 How are the payments calculated?
 This article will answer all your questions.
 But first, we will see what outsourcing and its benefits are.

 – Azim Premji

-Outsourcing is getting someone else to do your job.
+Outsourcing is letting someone else do your job.
 You use the skills and talents of other people to get your projects done.
-We will see the benefits and dangers of outsourcing later.
+We will see the advantages and disadvantages of outsourcing later.
 But first, let us look at the types of outsourcing.

 There are certain jobs that outsourcing companies take from clients.

-IT outsourcing companies earned $500 billion in 2017, from companies and governments.
+IT outsourcing companies earned $500 billion in 2017, from client companies and governments.
 This estimate is by Forrester Research.
 This amount was for IT outsourcing and equipment maintenance.
-You’re paying this amount for computer equipment support, networks, outsourcing infrastructure and application, hosting and application management.
+This amount was paid for computer equipment support, networks, outsourcing infrastructure and application, hosting and application management.